koreykeefe/manual/Setting up a Ruby Environment on Ubuntu using rbenv.md

-﻿# Setting up a Ruby Environment on Ubuntu using rbenv
+# Setting up a Ruby Environment on Ubuntu using rbenv

+Tested and working as of 2/17/2022 on Ubuntu 22.04.1.

 1. Update package information.